bdahlstrom/SecWebProj2023/README.md

 # Recipe Search App

-This app assists you finding recipes by executing searches by ingredients you'd like to use.
+This app assists you finding ingredient lists and calories for recipes by executing searches by ingredients you'd like to use.

 This app was created as a project for Secure Web App Development class.

 This app is designed to assist with receipe searches using an API at https://www.edamam.com/

+Eventually, this app will be able to email or text a user a list of the ingredients for a recipe they have chosen.

 Secure Web Development Project 2023